Enjoy easy convenience with these Ultimate Cheesy Stuffed Potatoes. Loaded with creamy goodness, these spuds are freezer-friendly and very make-ahead.

 Wash and dry your potatoes and poke holes in them with a fork.
 This helps steam escape.
 You don’t want to be like Almanzo and get hit in the eye by an exploding potato.

 Bake your potatoes.
-You can use Crockpot Baked Potatoes or bake your potatoes in the oven (1 hour at 400 degrees) or the microwave.
+You can use Crockpot Baked Potatoes, bake your potatoes in the oven (1 hour at 400 degrees), or cook them in the microwave.
 Most microwaves these days have a potato button that will automatically set a cooking time and temperature.
 You want your potatoes to be soft enough that the insides will mash easily.

 Slice the potatoes in half lengthwise.
 Let them cool until you can easily handle them.
 Then with a spoon, scoop out the insides, leaving a 1/4-inch shell.
 It’s okay if it’s not perfect.